 You won’t be able to get a frontal without using glue or other adhesive options if you have thin, weak, broken or no edges.
 You need full edges for the sewn down method.

 If you have a small forehead, a frontal may not be best for you.
 You have to have enough forehead space to pull the frontal lace over your hairline while still giving a realistic appearance.

 What measurements will i need?

-You will need 6 measurements to get a custom wig made and receive the perfect fit.
+You will need 4 measurements to get a custom wig made and receive the perfect fit.
 All custom units are made using the measurements provided.
 You will need a tap measure.
 The measurements you will need is 1.
 Circumference.
 2. Front to Nape.
-3. Ear to Ear (forehead) 4.
-Ear to Ear (over top) 5.Temple to Temple.
-6. Nape of neck as shown below
+3. Ear to Ear (over top).
+4. Nape of neck as shown below

 Should I get a closure or frontal wig?

 If you are new to lace, never worn a frontal, or simply low maintenance, you should purchase a closure wig.
 All closure units are glueless and very low maintenance.
 If you want to be able to pull all of your hair off of your face, part your hair in multiple ways, but are not ready for a frontal you can go with a larger size closure (5x5 or 6x6).
 If you don't mind maintenance ( adjusting baby hair, using mousse, and elastic band, you should go with a frontal wig.